China Travel Guide

 Swimming Pool

-• Four and five-star hotels usually have swimming pools; some hotels have both indoor and outdoor pools.
+• Four and five-star hotels usually have swimming pools.
+Some even have both indoor and outdoor pools.

-• Most indoor heated pools are closed during winter to reduce maintenance cost.
+• Most indoor heated pools are closed during winter to reduce maintenance costs.

 Safety